huzaifaasif/2404/README.md

 - Allows users to create playlist, add and remove songs, recordings, tracks.
 - Specific relationship was establised between recordings, songs, tracks, as shown in the UML diagram.
 - The commands should allow establishing all the relationships that exist in the data model.
 For example: associating songs with recordings, or playlists with users, or songs with user playlists.
-- Observer design pattern was used to meet user's requirements and improve its scalability.
+- Allows the users to follow other user's playlists as long as their playlists have same name, for which observer design pattern was used.

 ![UML Diagram](https://github.com/huzaifaasif/2404/blob/master/UML.png)
 ## Compiling Instructions using terminal